-At The Currency Shop, we keep things nice and simple.
-Because every company has different exchange rates and fees, finding the best deal can be difficult.
-That’s where we step in.
-We bring together all your options, highlight the fees and rates per provider, and show you the best possible deals.
+Because every company has different rates to buy Euros (EUR) with AUD, finding the best deal can be a minefield.
+We bring together all the options, highlight the fees and rates for each money exchange, and show you the best possible deals.

 You can buy euros (EUR) from almost every place in Australia that offers currency exchange.
 It is a very popular currency to exchange from Australian dollars.
 Places you can make cash transactions and buy euros include online, in-store at money exchangers, banks, Australia Post and the airport.